 Quality of Life

-Our community’s quality of life must not to be taken for granted.
-Only through balanced, deliberate and gutsy governance did the Board of Supervisors protect Fairfax County residents during the recent Great Recession from potentially devastating impacts on our quality of life.
+Fairfax County’s established quality of life must not to be taken for granted.
+Only through balanced, deliberate, and gutsy governance did the Board of Supervisors protect residents from potentially devastating losses to community services and quality of life as a result of the Great Recession.
 Phil’s depth and breadth of experiences have prepared him to step in immediately to help protect and improve upon our quality of life, whether in good times or bad.

 To protect and grow our quality of life, Phil will:

 Champion public education.

 Compensate Fairfax County Public Schools employees with competitive benefits and wages.

 Promote partnerships that foster a fully integrated education system that will serve all ages and interests, from pre-K to lifelong learning opportunities.

 Work with youth and adult sports leagues to enhance and construct recreational facilities.

 Protect the environment.

 Utilize regulatory, enforcement, and acquisition authorities to minimize damage to the environment, prevent groundwater run-off, and increase open space.